Gil-ADDA/elderlyease2023/README.md

 This is a persona of a typical user for my project.

 # Features and Benefits
+Dark mode: A setting that makes the background of the app dark to reduce eye strain and make it easier to see the text.

+Contrast: High contrast between text and background to make it easier to read.

+Accessibility: The app is designed to be accessible to users with disabilities, such as those with impaired vision or motor skills.

+Large text: A feature that allows the user to increase the size of the text in the app to make it easier to read.

+Easy navigation: A simple and intuitive interface that makes it easy for elderly users to navigate the app.

+Chatbot: A virtual assistant that can help users troubleshoot problems and answer questions they may have about their appliances.

+Simple content: A small amount of content on each page to reduce cognitive overload and make it easier for users to understand.

 Firebase Authentication with full name and phone number
 ![Screenshot 2023-04-25 at 09.29.22](Photos/Screenshot%202023-04-25%20at%2009.29.22.png)

 A chatbot built on Chat GPT technology can provide assistance for users with varying degrees of understanding.
 From simple questions to more complex issues, a Chat GPT-based chatbot can deliver fast, personalized, and convenient support to users.